California Invitational Berkeley Debate

 College: University of Southern California

 ALL: Probably don't care what you read.
-In college I read a USFG plan text affirmative and the DA + K on the negative.
-I tend to default to an offense defense paradigm and section off my flow in big picture ideas (read as truth > tech)
+I read Ks in college on the aff and neg.
+I tend to default to an offense defense paradigm and section off my flow in big picture ideas

 I ultimately evaluate truth over tech.
 With that being said if you are substantially ahead in the tech debate I have a significantly lower threshold for your truth claims.